10up/wpacceptance/docs/index.md

 The `--local` flag will force WP Acceptance to ignore environment instructions or snapshot ID defined in `wpacceptance.json`.
 If you are using a snapshot workflow, you can use the `--save_snapshot` flag which will make WP Acceptance create a new snapshot from your local and save the ID to `wpacceptance.json` (overwritting any old ID).
 After saving a new primary snapshot to `wpacceptance.json`, you will want to commit and push the change upstream.

-To test a codebase against environment instructions (assuming `environment_instructions` is defined in `wpacceptance.json`), you would run the following command in the directory of `wpacceptance.json`:
+To test a codebase against environment instructions (assuming `environment_instructions` and `project_path` is defined in `wpacceptance.json`), you would run the following command in the directory of `wpacceptance.json`:
 ```
 wpacceptance run
 ```